manili/VSDBabySoC/README.md

   $ make synth
   ```

 The heavy job will be done by the script.
-When the process has been done, you can see the result in the `output/synth/vsdbabysoc.synth.v` file.
+When the process has been done, we can see the result in the `output/synth/vsdbabysoc.synth.v` file.

 ## Post-synthesis simulation (GLS)